 - the dog was provoked

 - the damage was caused by another animal attacking the dog

 - the dog was being used in reasonable defence of a person or property

 - the dog was in someone else's possession or control without the owner's consent, or

 - the injured person contributed to the occurrence of the injury

-- the person responsible for the dog may only be partially liable or not at all.
+the person who is responsible for the dog may then be only partially liable or not at all.